How to plan a wedding – Ivory Tribe style

 Where to begin with wedding planning?
 It’s enough to send even the sanest person into a spin!

-He’s popped the question.
+They popped the question.
 You said yes!
 You’re engaged.
 The pair of you about to embark on the most crazy, exciting, wild ride of your lives to date.

-The champagne flows, and excitement bubbles as you throw around wild ideas with your girlfriends about a totally insta-worthy hens weekend in Vegas (oh, imagine all the re-grams), a five-day wedding extravaganza, a reception that kicks on until 6am (none of this ‘finishes at midnight’ business).
+The champagne flows, and excitement bubbles as you throw around wild ideas with your friends about a totally insta-worthy hens weekend in Vegas (oh, imagine all the re-grams), a five-day wedding extravaganza, a reception that kicks on until 6am (none of this ‘finishes at midnight’ business).

 And then as the champagne haze dwindles, reality – and your bank balance/lack of annual leave/family expectations – hit you square in the face.